teamNewDev/study_notes/emma_enwereji_forking_cloning.md

 what is pull request?
 Pull requests let you tell others about changes you've pushed to a branch in a repository on GitHub.
 Once a pull request is opened, you can discuss and review the potential changes with collaborators and add follow-up commits before your changes are merged into the base branch.

+Thank you for your time in reading this brief explanations.